dirkroorda/laf-fabric/docs/workbench.rst

 #. an execution environment that gives Python scripts access to LAF data and is optimized for feature lookup.

 The selling point of the workbench is performance, both in terms of speed and memory usage.
-The second goal is to make it really easy for users to write analytic tasks straightforwardly in terms of LAF concepts without bothering about performance.
+The second goal is to make it really easy for you to write analytic tasks straightforwardly in terms of LAF concepts without bothering about performance.

+Both points go hand in hand, because if the workbench needs to much time to execute your tasks, it becomes very tedious to experiment with them.
+I wrote this workbench to make the cycle of trial and error with your tasks as smooth as possible.

 Workflow
 ========